Cherpulassery: History

 Cherpulassery (Cher- east side of pulasseri) was the seat of Nedungethirppad, the chief of Nedunganad, one of the principalities mentioned in the Chera inscriptions.
 The Nedunganad Swaroopam dynasty, held sway over the present-day Pattambi and Ottapalam Taluks till it was first conquered by Valluvanad in the early parts of 15th century, and immediately afterwards by the Zamorin of Calicut.
 The Zamorin appointed his local chieftain at Tharakkal Variyam to rule the area.
 Cherpulassery was made the headquarters of South Malabar during British Raj.
 The Nedunganad Taluk was merged into Walluvanad Taluk in 1860 as a part of the Malappuram revenue division of Malabar District, with its headquarters at Perinthalmanna, during British regime.
 It later became part of Ottapalam taluk, when Valluvanad Taluk was divided into Perinthalmanna and Ottapalam in 1957.

 Demographics

 As of 2011 India census, Cherpulassery had a population of 41,267 with 19,808 males and 21,459 females.

 Transport

-Cherpulassery is well connected by bus with the nearby towns of Ottapalam, Pattambi, Shornur and Perinthalmanna, all of which are at a distance of 17 kms from here.
-There are also regular bus services to Mannarkkad and Palakkad.
+Cherpulassery is well connected by bus with the nearby towns of Ottapalam, Pattambi, Shornur and Perinthalmanna, all of which are at a distance of 17 km.
+There is also regular bus services to Mannarkkad and Palakkad.

 The nearest major railway station is the Shoranur junction railway station.
 Other stations include Ottapalam and Pattambi; all of which are at equal distances from Cherpulassery.